Hoody Agent Skill — pick a surface (SDK / HTTP / CLI)

 ```

-**Auth model — one paragraph.** A bearer token authenticates against `https://api.hoody.icu`; per-container kit URLs (`https://{P}-{C}-{kit}-1.{N}.containers.hoody.icu`) are themselves the credential — the URL IS bearer **for most kits** (`files`, `sqlite`, `exec`, `terminal`, `display`, …).
-A few kits (`agent` / `workspaces`, `notifications`) additionally require `X-Hoody-Container-Claim` + `X-Hoody-Token` headers; the SDK + CLI inject these automatically via `withContainer(...)` / `--container`.
+**Auth model — one paragraph.** A bearer token authenticates against `https://api.hoody.icu`; per-container kit URLs (`https://{P}-{C}-{kit}-1.{N}.containers.hoody.icu`) are themselves the credential — the URL IS bearer **for most kits** (`files`, `sqlite`, `exec`, `terminal`, `display`, `notifications`, …).
+The `agent` / `workspaces` kit additionally requires `X-Hoody-Container-Claim` + `X-Hoody-Token` headers; the SDK injects these automatically via `withContainer(...)`, while CLI users must mint and pass the claim manually (`--container` resolves the kit URL but does not auto-attach the claim).
 Realm-scoped: prepend `{realmId}.` to the API host. **Full reference: <https://hoody.icu/skills/SKILL-SDK.md> § Auth model** (or `SKILL-HTTP.md` / `SKILL-CLI.md` — same content, same `/skills/` directory).

 **Kit URLs — one paragraph.** Every container exposes ~18 kits behind URLs of the shape `https://{projectId}-{containerId}-{kit_slug}-{n}.{server_name}.containers.hoody.icu`.
 The `proxy_domains[]` array (carrying the canonical `url` for each kit) is **opt-in**: pass the **string** `'true'` (the SDK validates `'true' | 'false'`, NOT a boolean) to `containers.get(id, { include_proxy_domains: 'true' })`, `containers.list({ include_proxy_domains: 'true' })`, or `containers.listByProject(projectId, { include_proxy_domains: 'true' })`.
 Omit the flag and you have to assemble URLs by hand from `{P}-{C}-{slug}-1.{server_name}.containers.hoody.icu`.
 Kits include `terminal`, `files`, `code`, `display`, `desktop`, `sqlite`, `browser`, `exec`, … each iframable, each backed by an HTTP/WS API. **Slug ≠ namespace for some kits** (`agent` → `workspaces`, `app` → `run`, `notifications` → `n`, `proxyLogs` → `logs`); see <https://hoody.icu/skills/SKILL-SDK.md> § Proxy URLs for the full slug table.